What sort of research may be submitted?

 - Faculty is expected to evaluate the submission for potential patent issues on behalf of The University of Tulsa.
 If the submission content discloses ideas that may be patentable, the faculty should advise the student to meet with Dean Brenton McLaury, who will work with the student and faculty to guide them with the patent application submission process.
 The university does not want to lose the opportunity to patent TU research on behalf of the student because of premature disclosure to a public audience.
 After patent application is submitted (if appropriate), a student may publicly present the research.

-Attendance strongly encouraged but not required for participation in the research colloquium
+This workshop is open to all TU students.
+Attendance is strongly encouraged, but not required for participation in the Research Colloquium.

 Chapman Assistant Professor of Media Studies Emily Contois will lead a virtual workshop on covering practical details (e.g., camera angles, lighting), best practices for using slides and step-by-step instructions for creating a video presentation using a program such as Zoom for filming.
 If you have questions, send them to email@example.com.